ericphann/voice-sentiment-analysis/README.md

 The model is available on Hugging Face: [RAVDESS MFCC Sentiment Analysis](ericphann/RAVDESS_MFCC_Sentiment_Analysis).

-## ✨ Approach #3: Whisper & ChatGPT by OpenAI
+## ✨ Approach #3: Whisper by OpenAI
-Using OpenAI's Whisper to transcribe text and prompt ChatGPT to classify sentiment.
+Using OpenAI's Whisper to transcribe the audio.
-Transcribing the audio files into text and running the text through ChatGPT to classify whether the text is positive/negative/neutral.
+Transcribing the audio files into text and running it through transcription models from approach #1.

 Link to Streamlit App: http://localhost:8501/